Religious, Secular & Spiritual Dialogue

 F) Resources

-In our study, we share with you books that are part of a larger community of study and dialogue.
+In our study, we share books that are part of a larger community of study and dialogue.
 Some are academic, others more easily accessible.
 They are a good place to start if you want to explore this unique dialogue.

 Spiritual but not Religious